openstack/openstack-manuals/doc/networking-guide/source/deploy.rst

    You can virtualize these nodes for demonstration, training, or proof-of-concept purposes.
-However, you must use physical hosts for for evaluation of performance or scaling.
+However, you must use physical hosts for evaluation of performance or scaling.

 Networks and network interfaces
 -------------------------------